Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

 However, $\mathscr{F}_0$ is constant on the cone solution and since the solution $c_{\bar{f}}$ approaches the base point of the cone solution as $\bar{f} \to 0$, the claim follows. \end{proof}

 \begin{remarkroman} (a) The simplifying assumption $A_3=0$ can be relaxed.
-For the geometric examples in \ref{ExamplesConeSolutions}, one can calculate directly that the first cone solution realises the minimum.
+For the geometric examples in \ref{ExamplesConeSolutionsFromHopfFibrations}, one can calculate directly that the first cone solution realises the minimum.
 So the exact same proof works if $\widehat{D}>0$ and $\varepsilon \geq 0$ due to proposition \ref{X2VariablePositive}.

 (b) The behaviour of the B\"ohm functional close to cone solutions was studied in a more general context in \cite{BohmNonCompactEinstein}.
-In particular it is a local attractor close to {\em stable} cones.
+In particular, B\"ohm shows that any {\em stable} cone solution is a local attractor of the cohomogeneity one Einstein equations.
+In the two summands case, the cone solutions are stable if $d_1>1$.
+However, the cone solutions corresponding to the circle bundle construction of section \ref{SectionSolitonsFromCircleBundles} are {\em un}stable.

-(c) In the original proof, B\"ohm \cite{BohmInhomEinstein} uses a different coordinate system, which still enables him to find the limit trajectory and observes that it can be considered in a compact planar domain.
-To prove convergence to the base point of the cone solution, non-trivial closed trajectories are ruled out and then the Poincar\'e-Bendixon theorem is applied.
+(c) In the original proof, B\"ohm \cite{BohmInhomEinstein} uses a coordinate system specifically adapted to the cone solution to find a limit trajectory, which solves a planar ODE.
+The limit trajectory lies in a compact planar domain and the Poincar\'e-Bendixson theorem is applied to prove convergence to the base point.
+Stability of the first cone solution then follows via an attractor function, a version of which is \eqref{LyapunovForNonTrivialBundles} in the Einstein case.

-The stability of the first cone solution for $d_1>1$ and $\widehat{D}>0$ is then established via the attractor function \eqref{LyapunovForNonTrivialBundles}, but considered in the coordinates \eqref{HatVariabels}, since these are defined along the whole cone solution, except at the conical singularities. \end{remarkroman}
+The planar ODE in B\"ohm's work is similar to the reduction of the Ricci flat equations to a planar ODE in section \ref{RicciFlatPlanarSystem}.
+However, in the Ricci soliton case, the extra degree of freedom of the soliton potential prevents a similar reduction and a different proof is required.

+(d) B\"ohm's \cite{BohmNonCompactEinstein} construction of the complete, non-compact Einstein metrics which were recovered in section \ref{CompletenessTwoSummands} relies on the above convergence result, i.e. on the fact that for $f_2(0)= \bar{f} \to 0$ the trajectories remain close to the cone solution and are thus defined for all times.
+The proof in section \ref{CompletenessTwoSummands} shows moreover that one obtains an Einstein metric for {\em all} $f_2(0)>0.$ Notice that in the Ricci flat case the metric is unique up to scaling. \end{remarkroman}